VirtualScroll Nalu.Maui.VirtualScroll NuGet Package Nalu.Maui NuGet Package Downloads

 VirtualScroll provides a more efficient implementation tailored specifically for Android and iOS platforms, offering smooth scrolling, dynamic item sizing, and proper support for observable collections.

-VirtualScroll is the result of significant platform-level work and performance learnings—including over a year of hands-on experience gained by contributing improvements to .NET MAUI core as a community contributor.
+VirtualScroll is the result of over a year of platform-level engineering and performance optimizations derived from my experience contributing core improvements to .NET MAUI.

-If this library is valuable to your work, consider supporting its continued development and maintenance through a donation:
+If this library is valuable to your work, consider supporting its continued development and maintenance ❤️

 Getting Started